http4k/www/src/website/content/supply-chain-security/index.md

 ## Verifying Artifacts

+#### http4k Gradle Verification Plugin

+The easiest way to verify http4k artifact signatures is with the **http4k Verification Plugin**.
+Add it to your build and every http4k dependency is automatically verified before compilation — no CLI tools required.

+Apply the plugin in your `build.gradle.kts`:

+{{< kotlin file="verify-plugin.kts" >}}

+That's it.
+The plugin automatically downloads the http4k public key, resolves sigstore bundles for all http4k dependencies, and verifies every signature.
+If any artifact has been tampered with, the build fails.

+Run it explicitly with:

+{{< shell file="verify-plugin-run.sh" >}}

+Example output:

+{{< shell file="verify-plugin-output.txt" >}}

+Optional configuration:

+{{< kotlin file="verify-plugin-config.kts" >}}

+The plugin is available from the http4k Enterprise Repository at [maven.http4k.org](https://maven.http4k.org).
+If the Enterprise Repository is not configured, the plugin will detect this and provide guidance.

+#### Manual Verification with cosign

-All provenance artifacts can be verified using [cosign](https://docs.sigstore.dev/cosign/overview/).
+All provenance artifacts can also be verified manually using [cosign](https://docs.sigstore.dev/cosign/overview/).
 Download the http4k public key from [https://http4k.org/cosign.pub](https://http4k.org/cosign.pub).

 #### Verify a JAR